 e) Add a third batten, sliding it from the top downwards to below the top of the slates.
 Make sure that the top of the full-sized slate is sitting central to the batten.

-f) Place a second full slate onto the third batten, ensuring the pre-drilled holes are lined up with the centre of the batten – double-check the batten is parallel, then fix it into place.
+f) Place a second full slate onto the third batten, ensuring you line the pre-drilled holes up with the centre of the batten – double-check the batten is parallel, then fix it into place.

-If working with double-lapped slates, as most slate roofs are in the UK, you will see that the eaves slate is overlapped by both full-sized slates.
+If working with double-lapped slates, as most slate roofs are in the UK, you will see that both full-sized slates overlap the eaves slate.
 Double-check that this is the required overlap stated in the manufacturer’s guide.

 If you measure from the top of one batten to the top of another, this gives you the batten gauge.
 This allows you to work out the distance between the battens on the rest of the roof.
-For example, if your roof is 500cm, and the pre-existing battens are 20cm apart, a total of 25 battens will be required, each 20cm from the previous one.
+For example, if your roof is 500cm, and the pre-existing battens are 20cm apart, you will need a total of 25 battens, each 20cm from the previous one.

 6. Lay the roof slates

-Now the roof has been set out correctly, with the battens at the right distance apart, it’s time to lay the slates.
-Start by laying the under eaves course, creating a staggered pattern for stability – a 5mm gap between each slate is required to allow for natural expansion.
+Now you have mapped the roof correctly, with the battens at the right distance apart, it’s time to lay the slates.
+Start by laying the under eaves course, creating a staggered pattern for stability – you need a 5mm gap between each slate to allow for natural expansion.

 How to replace a slate